Skylark13/AVSwitcher/README.md

 I currently only have video output switching implemented for NVidia hardware (which is what I use obviously).

 If this should ever be made to work on both NVidia and AMD hardware, I suspect some of the inherent assumptions that made me design the program the way it is would no longer be true.
 It may require pretty deep changes.
 But I welcome any contributions to make that happen, as it will only make this utility more useful.

+Also note that only the switching options below are implemented, even though you could do other things with the underlying APIs (Windows APIs for audio, and NVAPI for video).
+I just created the options that were useful to me.

 ## Command line